News & Events

 Practice Educator Drop In

-GMSWA will be running a series of events through November, details of which can be found on this flyer
+GMSWA will be running a series of Safeguarding events during the month of November.

 Events/ workshops for CPD